Create a Shipping Label

 - Sign up for a ShipEngine account, if you haven't already.

-- You'll need an API key (a sandbox API key will work for this tutorial)
+- Generate a ShipEngine API key.
+A sandbox API key will work for this tutorial.

 - You'll need a tool to make an API call, like curl or Postman.